 Is TradingView free at the brokerage? | TradingView Essential, Plus, or Premium subscriptions come free and auto-renew, courtesy of Pepperstone |

-Other apps available | MT4/5, cTrader |
+Other trading software available | MT4/5, cTrader |

 Support | Strong 24/7 Support including by phone |